IAmJuniorB/PyMaths/README.md

     Union[int, float]: The product of the integers and/or floats in *args

-    Returns an integer or float of given numbers multiplied.
 ---
 ### `division_float(dividend: Union[int, float], divisor: Union[int, float]) -> Union[int, float]`
 Returns a float of dividend divided by divisor.